LCSR-CIIS/AMBF_helper/HowToDebug.md

 ### Step 1 - Build your plugin in debug mode

 Compile your plugin in debug mode.
 Remember to source the correct AMBF build.
 Before compiling also make sure that the CMAKE option `AMBF_DIR` points to the build-debug.
-After you changing the "AMBF_DIR" option in `ccmake`, you can configure with "c" and generate by pressing "g".
+After you change the "AMBF_DIR" option in `ccmake`, you can configure with "c" and generate by pressing "g".

 ```
 cd <plugin path>